Sălaj County: Etymology

 In Hungarian, it is known as Szilágy megye, in Slovak as Salašská župa, and in German as Kreis Zillenmarkt.
-The county is named after the river Sălaj, which gets its name from Hungarian Szilágy "elm creek", composed from szil, "elm" and ágy "riverbed".
+The county is named after the river Sălaj, which gets its name from Hungarian Szilágy "elm creek", composed from szil, "elm" and ágy, "riverbed".

 History

 Antiquity

 On 28 July 1978, a team of speleologists discovered in the cave of Cuciulat Paleolithic paintings about 12,000 years old, unique in Romania.
 Called the "Romanian Altamira", this cave features several red paintings of animals, including horses and felines.
 These are the first manifestations of this kind known in Southeastern Europe.

 The first villages in the current territory of Sălaj County are 7,500 years old.
 The first ceramic pots in Sălaj area are about the same age.
 The first houses with several rooms were built in this county about 6,000 years ago.
 The only fully studied Bronze Age settlement in the Romanian territory is located in Sălaj County, in Recea.

 So far, 63 bronze artifacts have been discovered dating as far back as 17th–9th centuries BC.
-Bronze items from this period discovered in the Sălaj County are exhibited today in renowned museums in Germany, United States, Hungary, but also Bucharest.
+Bronze items from this period discovered in the Sălaj County are exhibited today in museums in Germany, United States, Hungary, but also Bucharest.
 Six defense citadels were dated to the first Iron Age, 11th–4th centuries BC.